arniesaha/toshi-app-js/README.md

 # Splitman - Toshi SOFA app
-This repository contains the source code for the toshi SOFA app.
+This repository contains the source code for splitman - a toshi app.

 ## What's going on here?
 > What's Splitman?